valentraverso/appimplementadores-express/readme.md

 ## Seeder

 If you want to have data in your first contact with the API.
-If necessary to uncomment the seeder function in `src/utils/db/connectMongo.ts` on `line 10`.
+Is necessary to uncomment the seeder function in `src/utils/db/connectMongo.ts` on `line 10`.

 It will create 105 documents in your database.